 The first stage of the Angara launch vehicle is known as URM-1, which stands for the Universal (or common) Rocket Module.

-Above: The first-stage booster, URM-1, of the Angara family, configured for the inaugural test flight.
-Copyright © 2014 Anatoly Zak
+The first-stage booster, URM-1, of the Angara family, configured for the inaugural flight of the Angara-1PP test vehicle.

 The URM-1 standard module serves as the first-stage booster for all versions of the Angara family of space launchers.
 The Angara-1 would feature one URM-1, the Angara-3 would be made of three URMs and the Angara-5 would sport five URMs.
 Finally, the Angara-7, if ever approved for development, would feature six URM-1 boosters.